tedneward/Azgaarnoth/Creatures/Demons.md

 >#### Legendary Actions
 >Fraz-Urb'luu can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature's turn.
 Fraz-Urb'luu regains spent legendary actions at the start of his turn.
 >
->***Tail.***.
-Melee Weapon Attack: +16 to hit, reach 15 ft., one target.
+>***Tail.*** Melee Weapon Attack: +16 to hit, reach 15 ft., one target.
 Hit: 20 (2d10 + 9) force damage.
 If the target is a Large or smaller creature, it is also grappled (escape DC 24), and it is restrained until the grapple ends.
 Fraz-Urb'luu can grapple only one creature with his tail at a time.
 >
->***Terror (Costs 2 Actions).***.
-Fraz-Urb'luu uses Phantasmal Terror.
+>***Terror (Costs 2 Actions).*** Fraz-Urb'luu uses Phantasmal Terror.
 >

 ### Fraz-Urb'luu's Lair